rffrasca/PDFKeeper/docs/Build-Instructions-5.x.x.md

     using Run as administrator.
 In addition, when installing, the machine_wide_configuration argument must be true to install into the Global Assembly Cache (GAC).

 ## Get the Source
-Clone the https://github.com/rffrasca/PDFKeeper repository to your development system using Git or download the source code for a release from [here](https://github.com/rffrasca/PDFKeeper/releases).
+Clone the https://github.com/rffrasca/PDFKeeper repository to your development system using Git or download the source code for a 5.x.x release (when available) from [here](https://github.com/rffrasca/PDFKeeper/releases).

 ## Download and Extract Third-Party Components
 1. Sumatra PDF 3.1.2 (32-bit Portable Version) - http://www.sumatrapdfreader.org/download-free-pdf-viewer.html